DavidMGross/OpenFarm/README.md

 ### Community Discussion Group

-To discuss features, feature requests, and ideas, and to interface with our users at large (and contributors not on GitHub), please check out our public [discussion forum](https://www.loomio.org/g/yWm14fG6/openfarm-community-development-group).
+To discuss features, feature requests, and ideas, and to interface with our members at large (and contributors not on GitHub), please check out our public [discussion forum](https://www.loomio.org/g/yWm14fG6/openfarm-community-development-group).

 ### Getting Started (Setup)